4 October 2017 | By Casey Evans

 Since this fab I tested VCC to be 5V, ground to be 0V, both configurations of the switch (the toggle ends up between the two nodes that are connected and the middle node is the input).
 We'll see how voltage levels stay after programming.

 I programmed the board for the first time in week 7.
 All my other embedded work builds off of this board.
 I used the speaker and LED and button in week 9 and week 7 as well as incorporating it into my final project.
 I finally got hello echo to work in week 12.
-I did some work with sensors and this board in week 11.
+I did some work with sensors, the button and this board in week 11.

 As an after thought - I am very comfortable with analog circuits (in week 13 I made a opamp/voltage divider circuit.
 So throughout the semester I mostly just tried integrating hello boards and adding things to them (like pins and sensors).
 I stuck with the ATTiny 44a because I like using minimal resources and dislike having things I don't use.
 But I feel confident that I could step up to a more powerful microcontroller if I wanted/needed to.
 As is the hello boards are very basic in form - there's not much you would change about them when using them in a circuit (for example I combined a bunch of sensor hellos in the input devices week).
 Anyways, I think I would like to go back and do more EE work with boards I mill myself.
 It would be fun.